thin-edge/tedge-management-ui/README.md

 docker-compose up
 ```

-# Configure thin edge in the web-ui
+# Configure Thin Edge in the web-ui

 To access the web-ui open a web browser at: http://localhost:9080/#/setup.\
 Here you start the setup of the edge and enter external device id and your cumulocity tenant url.\
 ![Setup](resource/01-Setup.png)
 Then press configure to create a device certificate.
 This Will late be uploaded to you cloud tenant.
-The thin edge uses the certificate for authentication:
+The Thin Edge uses the certificate for authentication:
 ![Setup](resource/02-Setup.png)
 This will generate a certificate.
 This has to be uploaded through the web-ui.
 As mentioned before, the certificate is uploaded to the cloud tenant.
 ![Setup](resource/03-Setup.png)